edgarvperes/simplestaticblog/README.md

 # staticblog
 A simple static blog/website engine.
-Coded using HTML, XML and Javascript.
+Coded using HTML, CSS, XML and Javascript.

 At the moment, you can only add new posts manually, by adding a new post entry in data\PostIndex.xml and adding a new xml file to data\posts.